demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Detonate_and_Analyze_File_-_Generic_README.md

 This playbook uploads, detonates, and analyzes files for supported sandboxes.
-Currently supported sandboxes are Falcon X and Wildfire.
+Currently supported sandboxes are Falcon X, Wildfire and Joe Security.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.